By Dr. Cole, FUE Hair Transplant Pioneer

 Musings on Hair Density and Follicular Harvesting

-T his information is beneficial as it gives is an approximate understanding of how much hair can be transferred to the recipient area, where the balding or thinning is taking place to the donor area.
-Tools such as the densitometer, Capillicare, Folliscope, and Trichograph can be used to measure the calculate density.
+This information is beneficial as it gives an approximate understanding of how much hair can be transferred to the recipient area, where the balding or thinning is taking place to the donor area.
+Tools such as the densitometer, Capillicare, Folliscope, and Trichograph can be used to measure the calculated density.
 However, these might provide fallacious results because hair counting is more difficult than it actually seems.

 Fig 1